Leadwerks/Documentation/3dvectors.md

 ## Vector Length

 The length of a vector is easy to calculate.
-We just have to take the X, Y, and Z lengths, square each one, add them together, and take the square root:
+We just take the X, Y, and Z lengths, square each one, add them together, and take the square root:

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/vectorlength.svg?raw=true)